chriscross00/projects/nlp_er/docs/planning.md

 #### Detailed:
 - er.py: Runs ER analysis and outputs.
 	* Main
-	*
 - data_check.py: Searches for data w/ correct extension.
 Cleans and formats data.
 	* Main
+	* search_for_data_dir:
+		- Checks for data dir.
+If missing, create.
 	* search_for_data:
-		> Checks for data dir.
-If missing, create.
-		> Checks for files ending in '.txt'
+		- Checks for files ending in '.txt'
-		> Reads in each file.
+		- Reads in each file.
 	* clean_data
 - lib.py: helper functions
 	* serialize_model

 Secondary goal:
 1. Pull data from web only when needed.
-Looked up terms with API.
+Look up terms with API.